Roasted eggplant with an Asian twist. This is a luscious side dish full of spicy-sweet flavour and ready to punch its weight with your main course.

 Alternatively, you can roast the eggplant until nearly done and then reheat in the oven for a few minutes.
 Add final glaze and scatter spring onions, coriander and sesame seeds just before serving.

 I loved adding this Roasted Asian Eggplant to a table filled with Asian sides and devouring with a bowl of hot, steamed rice.
 The flavours and textures melded together so well.
-A fantastic recipe to add to your repertoire of Asian sides.

 Roasted Asian Eggplant with Gochujang Glaze